t-d-k/LibreCrypt/docs/FAQ.md

 This is not a security feature because in order to gain approval you only need to pay a fee, so it does not prevent viruses, trojans, backdoors etc.

-The main impact is on OpenSource projects such as DoxBox.
+The main impact is on Open-Source projects such as DoxBox.

 There are three possible reasons for this,

 1. is that it is a direct source of revenue for Microsoft.
-2. it means they can stop virtual devices from capturing audio and video and bypassing DRM. \ is clearly not the only reason, as claimed by Microsoft, because it applies to all devices not just to audio & video drivers.
+2. it means they can stop virtual devices from capturing audio and video and bypassing DRM. this is clearly not the only reason, as claimed by Microsoft, because it applies to all devices not just to audio & video drivers.
-3. It gives Microsoft control over what users do with their PCs - turning them partly into Microsoft's PCs instead of under the control of the users who own them. you  c envisage Microsoft extending this to all software in the future, allowing them to charge a commission on every program sold, similar to the iphone app store, or preventing apps being used that compete with Microsoft offerings, like libreoffice.
+3. It gives Microsoft control over what users do with their PCs - turning them partly into Microsoft's PCs instead of under the control of the users who own them. you can envisage Microsoft extending this to all software in the future, allowing them to charge a commission on every program sold, similar to the iPhone app store, or preventing apps being used that compete with Microsoft offerings, like LibreOffice.

 * * *